ittech25/motke-ransomware/README.md

 > This is a POC for encryption only, the script is not cleaning up traces left in memory nor communicating over TOR to ensure anonymity of the attacker.

+> As a POC, file is required to be manually ran, as a part of a real situation it could be compiled into an executable / vba script downloading it from an external server.

 ### Project summery:
 This POC was developed from pure curiosity about how ransomware works.